 In the Bailey Lab, we believe that a great science flows downhill from a great team.
-Kindness, respect, and collaboration are essential components of our ethos.
+Kindness, respect, inclusivity, and collaboration are essential components of our ethos.
 We are always looking for talented and motivated people at every level of training.
-If you are interested in discussing the possibility of joining the Bailey Lab Team, please email Dr. Bailey.
+If you are interested in discussing the possibility of joining the Bailey Lab Team, please read below and email Dr. Bailey if you are interested.

 Post-doctoral fellows.
 Post-doctoral training in the Bailey Lab is highly individualized and tailored to the specific career goals of the fellow.
 Interested fellows are encouraged to contact Dr. Bailey directly.